What do you mean by “social entrepreneurship”?

 Social entrepreneurship is the process of recognizing and relentlessly pursuing opportunities to create social value.
 Social entrepreneurs are innovative, resourceful, and results oriented.
 They draw upon the best thinking in both the business and nonprofit worlds to develop strategies that maximize their social impact.
 Social entrepreneurship is not about business ethics, corporate responsibility, or incorporating social and environmental impact into business management.
 Nor is it exclusively about nonprofits launching businesses and other earned income strategies.
 To learn more about social entrepreneurship, read What is Social Entrepreneurship?

-The five core goals of SEAD are:
+The five core goals of SEAD consisted of:

 - Build Global Health Pipeline

 - Leverage Impact Investing

 - Engage Students and Faculty